apache/incubator-datalab/USER_GUIDE.md

 On the top of window in the red field UI show us changed or new files to commit.
 You can uncheck or add some files to gitignore.

 **Note:** Git always checks you credentials.
-If this is your first commit after adding/changing credentials and after clicking on "Commit" button nothing happened - just click on Commit button again.
+If this is your first commit after adding/changing credentials and after clicking on "Commit" button nothing happened - just click on "Commit" button again.

 On the right pane of window you also can see buttons to fetch last changes of repository, add upstreams and switch between branches.